vimaec/vim/README.md

 * Can contain arbitrary nested sturctures (e.g. assets)
 * Extensible object format and geometry format

+Unlike other 3D data formats, VIM is designed to carry extremely large amounts of complex relational data, and instanced geometry, in an efficient and standardized manner with minimal pre-processing.

 <!--
-Unlike other 3D data formats, VIM is designed to carry extremely large amounts of complex relational data in an efficient and standardized manner.

-## Format Design Goals

-The VIM format was originally designed for efficient rendering on multiple platforms using different languages and to transmit large amounts of BIM data present in real-world construction projects.
-As a result the format minimizes the processing needed before being able to hand the geometry data to a GPU for efficient rendering.

-### Comparison to Other Formats

 * Unlike Revit and FBX, VIM is an open and cross platform format and does not require an SDK to read or write
 * Unlike IFC and STEP, VIM geometry is already triangulated and is in a GPU-friendly format
 * Unlike glTF and USD, VIM supports structured BIM data in a compact relational form